 Bedfordshire and Luton Complex Needs Service

-The Complex Needs Service is a multi-disciplinary specialist ‘personality disorder’ team that works across Bedfordshire and Luton, incorporating Bedford Borough Council, Central Bedfordshire Council, and Luton Borough Council, to improve the care and treatment that is offered to adults with complex emotional needs, their carers, friends and/or families.
+The Complex Needs Service is a multi-disciplinary specialist team that works across Bedfordshire and Luton, incorporating Bedford Borough Council, Central Bedfordshire Council, and Luton Borough Council, to improve community-based care for people with complex emotional needs associated with a diagnosis of ‘personality disorder.’

 The service aims to reduce stigma and promote equality of service provision, inclusion, therapeutic optimism and empowerment.